 Otherwise, here are some key criteria to look for when picking your VPN:

-- Kill switch – Kill switches are vital for torrenters.
+- Kill switch.
+Kill switches are vital for torrenters.
 When we torrent, we often leave our downloads unattended.
 And if your VPN coverage drops for some reason, this can leave your security exposed.
 A kill switch makes sure you are always protected.

-Introducing ProtonVPN: a good torrenting solution?
+Proton VPN: a good torrenting solution?

-First off, some introductions are in order.
-ProtonVPN is a Swiss-based VPN that is offered by the same company behind Protonmail – one of the most popular encrypted email services.
+Proton VPN is a Swiss-based VPN offered by the same company behind Protonmail – one of the most popular encrypted email services.

-Launched in 2017, ProtonVPN doesn’t have the high profile of the email service but has been attracting positive feedback from users and reviewers for its convenience and value for money.
+Launched in 2017, Proton VPN doesn’t have the high profile of Protonmail but has been attracting positive feedback from users and reviewers for its security, privacy, and open-source code.

-Does ProtonVPN allow torrenting?
+Does Proton VPN allow torrenting?

-Yes, ProtonVPN does allow torrenting, although not without a sense of hostility.
-For instance, its help page about torrenting states firmly that “ProtonVPN does not condone the use of BitTorrent to share copyrighted material illegally.”
+Proton VPN does allow torrenting, although not without a stern warning.
+For instance, its help page about torrenting firmly states that “Proton VPN does not condone the use of BitTorrent to share copyrighted material illegally.”

 But is it worth paying for a subscription at all?
 It’s time to dig deeper.

-Is ProtonVPN fast enough for torrenting to make sense?
+Is Proton VPN fast enough for torrenting to make sense?

 From a torrenting perspective, speed is (almost) everything.
-So how does ProtonVPN compare when it comes to raw velocity?
+So how does Proton VPN compare when it comes to raw velocity?

 Sadly, a lot of feedback from experts and users about speed isn’t encouraging.
 This particularly applies to the company’s American servers, which routinely register as 75% slower than normal speeds.